-Restorative Justice is a practice-based discipline.
+Restorative Justice originated as a practice-based discipline.
+However, the field has experienced exponential growth in the theory and research of RJ in the last decade.
 The course will be framed by four essential values of RJ: encounter, amends, reintegration and inclusion.
-The content of the course will be embedded in the key practice models that drive the Restorative justice field – VOC/VOD, FGC, Circles, RJ in the workplace, schools, prisons, religious institutions, community gang and public violence, transforming historical harms, and applications in transitional justice processes globally.
-Conducted in a seminar format, students will have ample lab time to exercise the skills, complete assignments that are directly related to in-field competencies (e.g. policy reviews, writing program concept and funding documents, facilitating training sessions and engaging in self and peer assessments) as well as grapple with the theory and ethics that drive our practice.
-In order to take this course, students needs to have taken PAX 571 Restorative Justice or receive special instructor permission to register.
-This class qualifies as a skills assessment course for the CJP MA degree.
+The content of the course will be embedded in the key practice models that drive the Restorative Justice field – VOC/VOD, FGC, and Circle Processes.
+The class will also explore structural applications of RJ practice in the workplace, schools, prisons, dealing with historical harms, and in transitional justice processes globally.
+Conducted in a seminar format, students will have ample lab time to exercise the skills, complete assignments that are directly related to in-field competencies (e.g. policy reviews, writing program concept and funding documents, facilitating training sessions and engaging in self and peer assessments), as well as grapple with the theory and ethics that drive RJ practice.
+For MA in Conflict Transformation students this course satisfies the skills assessment course requirement if taken for 3 credits.
+It is a required course for all students enrolled in the MA and Certificate in Restorative Justice programs.
+PAX 571 Restorative Justice is a prerequisite for this class unless special permission granted.

 PAX 682 Practicum (6-9 SH)

-The Center for Justice & Peacebuilding is a practice oriented academic program.
+The Center for Justice & Peacebuilding is a practice-oriented academic program.
 The theories of change and the practice skills offered at CJP are meant to prepare individuals for a career in real world settings of complex conflict and injustice.
 The practicum is a time for learning and preparing for a career through personal involvement in and reflection on initiatives in actual situations.
 It is also a time to learn new theories and practice skills at the practicum site.
 Overall this hands on experience, with extensive interaction with people outside the classroom, and in organizations dealing with the subjects of students’ specializations, provides first-time or additional work experience for CJP students.
 Their experience is critical to employers as well as overall career development.
 Therefore, being prepared academically and having additional work experience through a practicum strengthens the individual student’s ability and capacity to offer a full range of experience to the people they will eventually work for and serve.
 In addition to doing an organizational practicum, CJP students may do a research-based practicum (independent or nested within an organization).
+For more information, refer to the practicum webpage.
+The practicum is required for MA in Conflict Transformation and MA in Restorative Justice students.
 In very select cases, a student may be granted permission to pursue a thesis (PAX 683 described below) in lieu of a practicum.

 PAX 683 Thesis (6-9 SH)

-CJP full-time residential students are able to petition the Academic Committee for an exception to the general rule that all students will do a Practicum (PAX 682).
+CJP MA in Restorative Justice or MA in Conflict Transformation full-time, residential students are able to petition the Academic Committee for an exception to the general rule that all students will do a practicum (PAX 682).
 Students will be vetted based on their experience and the quality of their proposal.
-A maximum of 2 persons per year will be granted this thesis option.
-This option is normally available only for those students planning on doing their practicum/thesis in the spring of their second year, and for those that will be in residence.
-An exception to these guidelines will be considered for a student who has proven him/herself to be both an excellent writer and a self-initiator.
-A student can make the case to write from a distance or on an alternate time table if he/she has:
+A maximum of two persons per year will be granted this thesis option.
+This option is normally available only for those students planning on doing their practicum/thesis in the spring of their second year and for those that will be in residence.
+An exception to these guidelines will be considered for a student who has proven themselves to be both an excellent writer and a self-initiator.
+A student can make the case to write from a distance or on an alternate time table if they have: